The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 The author doesn’t seem to consider that being a provider in a monogamous relationship can be a valid dating strategy and/or life choice for (some) men.

-But I do am saying that not all men who decide to enter 1:1 relationships are stupid or irrational.
+But I am saying that not all men who decide to enter 1:1 relationships are stupid or irrational.

-Which is funny, in a way, since Rollo, married and still married tells men not to get married.
-While me, single and never planning on marrying, tells people that it’s a fair choice to enter a serious and potentially monogamous relationship, if they so choose.
+While me, single and never planning on marrying, tell people that it’s a fair choice to enter a serious and potentially monogamous relationship, if they so choose.

-Also read:
+Also, read:

 Refusing the “let’s just be friends” (“LJBF”)